arathyrose/Decision-Tree-Learning/question.md

 ## Problem statement: Bull’s eye

-After watching a movie, your TA is highly interested in determining if the sniper shot is going to make akill or not.
+After watching a movie, your TA is highly interested in determining if the sniper shot is going to make a kill or not.
 He is bad at physics but good at ML.
 Hence to confirm his hypothesis, he asks you to come up witha decision tree which fits the below data very well.

 ## Dataset SK